How to figure out what is wrong with your telescope when the

 aberration being confused with another issue.

-Second condition:
+Second

 Before you do anything else, determine if you have

-astigmatism in your eyes.
+astigmatism or other distortion in your eyes.

 your eyes will rotate with your head.
+You may even

-You may even already know from your eye doctor that you have
+already know from your eye doctor that you have

 astigmatism.
 However, if you don't rule out this